Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge: Appendix A: Quantization of Two-dimensional Symplectic Fermion

 where their anti-commutation relation reads

 For the usual convention in CFT$_2$, we redefine oscillators $b_n\,,\; c_n$ and $\bar{b}_n\,,\; \bar{c}_n$ as follows.

 and their anti-commutation relations become

-Note that the right-had side of the anti-commutation relation of $c_n$ and $\bar{c}_n$ has the opposite sign compared to the usual fermi oscillator.
+Note that the right-hand side of the anti-commutation relation of $c_n$ and $\bar{c}_n$ has the opposite sign compared to the usual fermi oscillator.
 In terms of the oscillators, the Hamiltonian is written as

 Note that the Hamiltonian is $\cJ$-Hermitian.
 One can see that $b_{-n}, \bar{b}_{-n}, c_{-n}$ and $\bar{c}_{-n}$ is a creation operator for $n>0$.

 One can express $\psi$ and $\bar{\psi}$ in terms of the oscillators as